 | Chris Brouwer |

 Twenty-five years in digital and creative.
 Then I left.
-Not because it had gone bad, because it was the end of that chapter.
+Not because it had gone bad.
+Because it was the end of that chapter.
+What I am doing now is the work my life has been preparing me for.

 Chris Brouwer